Emissions Testing in Alabama

 Where Emissions Testing Is Required

 Alabama does not require emissions testing in any county or city.
 The voluntary testing program operates only in Jefferson County and Shelby County, which make up the greater Birmingham metropolitan area.
-Rural and other urban areas across the state have no testing programs.
-Requirements do not vary by location because the state does not enforce any emissions mandate.
+All other areas of the state have no testing programs, voluntary or otherwise.
+Requirements do not vary by location because no state or local emissions mandate exists.

 What Happens During the Test

-During voluntary emissions testing at a participating Express Oil Change location, technicians connect to the vehicle's OBD-II diagnostic port to read system codes and readiness monitors.
-They check for a lit check engine light and inspect emissions components visually.
-Vehicles from 1996 and newer use the OBD-II scan as the primary diagnostic.
-If the vehicle fails, the owner receives a report explaining the issues but is not obligated to make repairs since testing is voluntary.
+During voluntary emissions testing at a participating Express Oil Change location, a technician connects to the vehicle's OBD-II diagnostic port to read system codes and check readiness monitors.
+Vehicles from model year 1996 and newer use the OBD-II scan as the primary diagnostic method.
+The technician checks for a lit check engine light and inspects emissions components visually.
+If the vehicle fails, the owner receives a report explaining the issues.
+No repairs are required because testing is voluntary.
+Vehicles with a lit check engine light will not pass the scan.

 Areas in Alabama That Require Emissions Testing